Research & Projects

 ORAL ART HISTORY

-The Anna Polke Foundation has launched a long-term oral art history project that documents the voices, impressions, and stories of Sigmar Polke’s companions, friends and contemporaries.
+The Anna Polke Foundation conducts a long-term oral art history project that documents the voices, impressions, and stories of Sigmar Polke’s companions, friends and contemporaries.
 The research that has been done up to now in the form of publications, conferences and exhibitions will be supplemented by personal reports and enhanced by additional perspectives.
 The resulting audio/video archive will provide a more comprehensive view of Sigmar Polke’s work and of contemporary history.
-The material is to be published successively and will be available to researchers.
+The material is available to researchers, excerpts are to be published successively.

 In this context, we recommend visiting the oral art history initiative Audioarchiv Kunst and the research project Café Deutschland at the Städel Museum.